 As we know, the worst thing you can do is hope that the markets will somehow turn around – they don’t.
-In fact, when an asset is taking a beating in the markets, only a miracle can save it, and we don’t rely on miracles.
-By funding your account after a margin call, you’re basically hoping that a miracle will happen.
+When an asset is taking a beating in the markets, only a miracle can save it, and we don’t rely on miracles.
+By funding your account after a margin call, you’re hoping that a miracle will happen.
 As Livermore put it, “Why send good money after bad?
 Keep the money for another day.”
-Funding your account once again will, at best, keep you from being stopped out, but chances are high your capital will be severely depleted.
+Funding your account once again will, at best, keep you from being stopped out, but chances are high that your capital will be severely depleted.

-Furthermore, unless you deposit a significant amount of money, those funds may not be enough to keep you from being stopped out.
+Furthermore, unless you deposit a significant amount of money, those funds may not be enough to keep you from being stopped.
 You will already be on the wrong side of the market.
-Which means that more losses will follow and money for funding your account with the required capital to meet margin requirements will be wiped out and you will receive yet another margin call.
+This means that more losses will follow and money for funding your account with the required capital to meet margin requirements will be wiped out and you will receive yet another margin call.

 For more on margin calls, here's a video that illustrates the basics: